sarbjeetkumar/graph-project/README.md

                 height: 40px;
                 background-image: url(enemy4.png);

-Giving myenemys width and height and which enemy is that refrence to the image for eg - enemy1.png
+Giving my enemys width and height and which enemy is that refrence to the image for eg - enemy1.png